First-Time Homebuyers: Navigating the Mortgage Process

 2. Determine Your Budget

-Knowing how much house you can afford is essential.
-Use online calculators to estimate your monthly mortgage payments, including taxes, insurance, and maintenance costs.
-Aim to spend no more than 30% of your monthly income on housing expenses.
+Knowing what you can afford as a home expense is drastically important.
+Use online calculators to approximate your potential mortgage payment with taxes, insurance, and maintenance included, and spend no more than 30% of your monthly income on housing expenses.

 3. Get Pre-Approved for a Mortgage